 A Friend in Lonely Times

 Loneliness takes up residence in all of our lives at one point or another.
 It visits each of us in different ways.
 To some of us, it walks through the door as we bury our loved ones.
-To others, it sneaks in as we battle diseases and physical pain.
+To others, it sneaks in as we battle disease and physical pain.
 Still, to some, it holds their hand in the midst of a room full of family and friends.
 Periods of loneliness seem almost inevitable in our lifetime.
 We all have isolated situations that leave us feeling that no one else can relate to our circumstance.
 We all walk through seasons of transition and unforeseen change.
 To many, the loneliness is unrecognized until life slows down and there is actually time to reflect.

 There are several times in my life that I have felt lonely, but there is one season in my life that distinctly stands out.
-I was 19 years old.
+I was nineteen years old.
 I had just arrived home after being gone for half a year doing mission work.
 I had no idea what to expect when flying back home.
 I guess I just imagined it would be the same as it had always been.
 For the most part, everything was the same.
 My family welcomed me home with open arms and my old friends came to welcome me at the airport.

 What I soon began to realize, though, was what was old and familiar did not settle well with me.
-As I was oceans away, being shaped and changed by my growing relationship with God, and by being immersed in a culture completely different than my own, I had drastically changed.
-In the 6 months that I was away, I had become a new person.
+As I was oceans away, being shaped and changed by my growing relationship with God, and immersed in a culture completely different than my own, I had drastically changed!
+In the six months that I was away, I had become a new person.
 Things that I had once loved seemed insignificant to me.
-Instead of spending my Saturdays going to the movies, eating boatloads of junk food, and watching movies, I had been spending them feeding hungry children and staying up for all-night prayers.
+Instead of spending my Saturdays going to the movies, eating boatloads of junk food, and watching movies, I had been spent feeding hungry children and staying up for all-night prayers.
 I was also at a vulnerable place in my relationship with God.
 I knew that if I spent too much time around the same friend group that I had before, I would inevitably fall back into a lifestyle that I didn’t want to live.
 I had engaged in a lot of heavy partying before I had left and I knew that if I surrounded myself with the same people and atmosphere, it would likely become a part of my life again.
 Escaping that lifestyle had actually been one of the reasons that I had left in the first place.

 Our one meeting turned into two, and then we began seeing each other nearly every day of the week!
 I joined him at his Bible study that he had been attending, and immediately connected to the community there.
 I had gone from feeling isolated and alone to being surrounded by people who I saw as my brothers and sisters in Christ!
-God turned my desert into an overflowing ocean of community who understood me and could stand by me as I continued to walk in relationship with Jesus.
+God turned my desert into an overflowing ocean of community who understood me and would stand by me as I continued to walk in relationship with Jesus.

 I don’t know where you might be in your walk in life or if loneliness is something you are carrying around with you right now, but I do know that we have a ‘friend that sticks closer than a brother,’ and His name is Jesus.
-(Proverbs 18:24) He does know what you are facing and He does see the pain we carry.
+(Proverbs 18:24) He does know what we are facing and He does see the pain we carry.
 He cares about the things that break our hearts and He wants to be the answer to that pain.
 His answer came to me in the unlikely friendship of a former coworker.
 His answer may come to you in any of a million different ways, but surely, it will come.
 God knows our deepest desires and needs.
-If you are struggling with loneliness, bring your need of companionship to him.
+If you are struggling with loneliness, bring your need of companionship to Him.
 He will first and foremost be your Friend, but He will also supply you with your deepest need.
 He is a good Father and He will listen when you lay your requests before Him.